Palatoglossus muscle: Controversy

+Actions/movements

+The palatoglossus elevates the root of the tongue (i.e. the posterior attached portion of the tongue).
+It approximates the ipsilateral (same side) palatoglossal arch to the contralateral (opposite side) one, thus separating the oral cavity and the oropharynx.

 Function

-Elevates posterior tongue, closes the oropharyngeal isthmus, and aids initiation of swallowing.
+It closes the oropharyngeal isthmus, and aids initiation of swallowing.
 This muscle also prevents the spill of saliva from vestibule into the oropharynx by maintaining the palatoglossal arch.